 Pitched roofs are also aesthetically pleasing, and they enhance the curb appeal of your building.
 Moreover, pitched roofs provide extra space in the attic, which can be used for storage or as a living space.

-Disadvantages of Pitched Roofs
+Cons of Pitched Roofs

 One of the main disadvantages of a pitched roof is that it is more expensive to install compared to a flat roof.
 Pitched roofs require more roofing material, labor, and time to install.
 In addition, pitched roofs are more difficult to maintain and repair, as they require specialized equipment and expertise.